SubuMangu/OS/OS Midsem Notes.md

  maintains a table indexed according to these numbers.
  - The system call interface then invokes the intended system call in the operating-system kernel and returns the status of the system call and any return values.
+- Often, more information like the parameters are required than simply the identity of the desired system call.
+- The simplest approach is to pass the parameters in registers.
+- In some cases, however, there may be more parameters than registers.
+- In these cases, the parameters are generally stored in a block, or table, in memory, and the address of the block is passed as a parameter in a register.
+- This is the approach taken by Linux and Solaris.
+- Parameters also can be placed, or pushed, onto the stack by the program and popped off thestackbythe operating system.
+- Some operating systems prefer the block or stack method because those approaches do not limit the number or length of parameters being passed.
+-
 - There are five types of system call based on the services they provide:
 1. **Process control**
 - It is responsible for creating,managing and terminating processes.